Prabhu-demo/Docs-Repo/Feature Level Docs - DSS/DSS-Monolith.md

 ---

 ### 3.5 Mandatory Field Validation
-- If search charge is enabled for the state and not passed:
+- If surcharge is enabled for the state and not passed:
-  - Error: **Search charge is a mandatory field**
+  - Error: **Surcharge is a mandatory field**

 ---

 ## 4. Multi-Request Handling
 For multi-stamp requests:
-- Search charge must be an array
+- Surcharge must be an array
 - Each element must correspond to its stamp amount
 - Any mismatch causes validation failure